Compassion Focused Therapy Techniques in Action – Imagery, Psychotherapy and Life Transformation

-Over the course of eight, two-hour, interactive, webinar-style sessions, you will explore how cultivating mindfulness and compassion can result in powerful change in your life, as well as how to masterfully deploy these techniques in the psychotherapy consultation room.
-Participants will engage in readings, experiential self-practice, and a personal journey into compassionate mind training, that is a new frontier in engaged psychotherapy training in compassion.
+Over the course of 8 interactive sessions, you will explore how cultivating mindfulness and compassion can result in powerful change in your life, as well as how to masterfully deploy these techniques in a way that is intimate, personalized, and adapted to the work you already do.

-Grounded in CFT's evolutionary theory, participants will explore a range of topics including:
+With theory and techniques grounded in CFT's evolutionary theory, you’ll explore a range of topics including:

 - How to guide clients through systematic Compassionate Mind Training

 - How therapists and clients can bridge application of compassion-focused techniques into behavior change and personal development

 - How to build on compassion and mindfulness training practices to deliver evidence-based psychotherapy

 - How to use CMT in individual CFT and group interventions

 - Using CFT can be adapted for treating depression, anxiety and emotion regulation problems, integrating mindful compassion practices with other modes and techniques